Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 7.667

-We used the MediaInfo.parse() function that accepts a video file and then used the .duration property to get the duration of that video file.
+We used the MediaInfo.parse() function, which accepts a video file, and then utilized the .duration property to retrieve the duration of that video file.

 Method 4: Using FFmpeg-Python